ec-europa/atomium/README.md

 [Go to top](#table-of-content)

 # Activation
 To enable the theme, go to **admin/appearance** and select an Atomium based theme.

-Atomium comes with 3 sub-themes provided as examples.
+Atomium comes with 1 sub-theme "Atomium Bartik" provided as an example, it can be used as a starter-kit as well.

- - Atomium Bootstrap,
- - Atomium Foundation,
- - Atomium Bartik.

-Atomium Bootstrap is based on the [Bootstrap framework](https://getbootstrap.com/).
-Atomium Foundation is based on the [Zurb Foundation framework](https://foundation.zurb.com/).
-Atomium Bartik is a fork on the Bartik core theme based on Atomium.
+It is a fork on the Bartik core theme but based on Atomium.

-These sub-themes provide examples of *preprocess* functions and templates so you can craft your own theme quickly.
+The sub-theme provide examples of *preprocess* functions and templates so you can craft your own theme quickly.

 [Go to top](#table-of-content)